QianyueMa/plotly-challenge/README.md

 7. Additionally, create a creative layout for the dashboard.
 * The dashboard's `preview`:

-#### Deployment
-Deploy the `app` to a free static page hosting service, such as GitHub Pages.
-Submit the links to the deployment and the GitHub repo.

 ## Part 2: Advanced Challenge Assignment (Optional)
 * Adapt the Gauge Chart from <https://plot.ly/javascript/gauge-charts/> to plot the weekly washing frequency of the individual.
-* Mdify the example gauge code to account for values ranging from 0 through 9.
+* Modify the example gauge code to account for values ranging from 0 through 9.
 * Update the chart whenever a new sample is selected.

+### APP Deployment
+Deploy the `app` to a free static page hosting service, such as GitHub Pages.
+Submit the links to the deployment and the GitHub repo.